 Psychology 101.
 Introductory Psychology (3) Sociology 101.
-Introductory Sociology: The Study of Society (3)
+Introductory Sociology: The Study of

 Sociology 102.
 Introduction to Social Problems (3) Speech, Language, and Hearing Sciences 150.
 Sign Languages and Deaf Culture (3)

 Teacher Education 170.
-Child and Adolescent Development from a Cultural Perspective (3)

-[Same course as Child and Family
+Child and Adolescent Development from a Cultural Perspective (3) [Same course as Child and Family Development 170; for Liberal Studies majors only.]

-Development 170.1

-[For Liberal Studies majors only.]